 - A. QUALIFICATIONS.
 Same as Youth.
 See Rule YP-010.
 In addition: - Point Limitation.
-Novice Youth eligibility will be determined on a per-category basis (see Rule YP-250.A.) at the time application for status is made.
-The APHA reserves the right to check all equine associations/registries for points and/or money earned. - Points earned in other associations will be re-valued using the other association's "Superior Award" value compared to APHA's (50 points) before being compiled for APHA Novice eligibility.
+Novice Youth eligibility will be determined on a percategory basis (see Rule YP-250.A.) at the time application for status is made.
+The APHA reserves the right to check all equine associations/ registries for points and/or money earned. - Points earned in other associations will be re-valued using the other association's "Superior Award" value compared to APHA's (50 points) before being compiled for APHA Novice eligibility.
 Money earned will count as-is.

-Breed Points Required For Superior "Relative" APHA value of 1 point
+Breed Points Required "Relative" APHA

+For Superior value of 1 point

 APHA 50 1.00

 AQHA 50 1.00

 Appaloosa 60 0.83

 Pinto 175 0.30

 Palomino 200 0.25

-Australian QHA 60 0.83
+Australian OHA 60 0.83

+00 0.65

 Am.
 Buckskin Reg.
 50 1.00

 Arabian HA 150 0.33

 Intl.
 Buckskin HA 90 0.55

 - a.
-To be eligible for Novice Youth status in a category the applicant cannot have earned forty (40) revalued performance points (Open and/or Youth combined, excluding walk-trot and leadline) in that category in any recognized equine association including, but not limited to APHA, AQHA, ApHC, IBHA, PHBA, PtHA, AMHA and ABRA.
-Points earned by individuals showing horses not owned as described in YP-015.A., will be recorded by the APHA and will count only for the purpose of determining Novice Youth eligibility. - b.
+To be eligible for Novice Youth status in a category the applicant cannot have earned forty (40) revalued performance points (Open and/or Youth combined, excluding walk-trot and leadline) in that category in any recognized equine association including, but not limited to APHA, AQHA, ApHC, IBHA, PHBA, PtHA, AHA, AMHA and ABRA.
+Points earned by Youth showing horses not owned as described in YP-015.A., will be recorded by the APHA and will count only for the purpose of determining Novice Youth eligibility. - b.
 Exception: Zone 12, 13, and 14.
 To be eligible for Novice Youth status in a category the applicant cannot have earned twenty (20) revalued performance points (Open and/or Youth combined, excluding walk-trot and leadline) in that category in any recognized equine association including, but not limited to APHA, AQHA, ApHC, IBHA, PHBA, PtHA, AHA, AMHA and ABRA.
-Points earned by individuals showing horses not owned as described in YP-015.A., will be recorded by the APHA and will count only for the purpose of determining Novice Youth eligibility. - c.
-To be eligible for Novice Youth status in a category the applicant cannot have earned fifty (50) revalued Novice Youth points combined in that category in any recognized equine association including, but not limited to APHA, AQHA, ApHC, IBHA, PHBA, PtHA, AHA, AMHA and ABRA. - d.
-To be eligible for Novice Youth status in a category the applicant cannot have earned \$2,500 in prize money in classes included in that category in any recognized association, including but not limited to NSBA, NRHA, NCHA, NBHA, WPRA and PRCA. - e.
-To be eligible for Novice Youth status in a category, the applicant cannot have won a World Champion or Reserve World Champion title (excluding walk-trot and leadline) in any recognized equine association, including but not limited to APHA, AQHA, ApHC, IBHA, PHBA, PtHA, AHA, AMHA and ABRA. - f.
-Youth who have received remuneration for training horses or

-- soliciting for training will not be eligible for a Novice Youth - Year Long Eligibility.
+Points earned by Youths showing horses not owned as described in YP-015.A., will be recorded by the APHA and will count only for the purpose of determining Novice Youth eligibility. - c.
+To be eligible for Novice Youth status in a category the Youth cannot have earned fifty (50) revalued Novice Youth points combined in that category in any recognized equine association including, but not limited to APHA, AQHA, ApHC, IBHA, PHBA, PtHA, AHA, AMHA and ABRA. - d.
+Exception: Zone 12, 13 and 14.
+To be eligible for Novice Youth status in a category the Youth cannot have earned twenty-five (25) revalued Novice Youth points combined in that category in any recognized equine association including but not limited to, APHA, AQHA, ApHC, IBHA, PHBA, PtHA, AHA, AMHA and ABRA. - e.
+To be eligible for Novice Youth status in a category the Youth cannot have earned \$2,500 in prize money in classes included in that category in any recognized association, including but not limited to NSBA, NRHA, NCHA, NBHA, WPRA and PRCA. - To be eligible for Novice Youth status in a category, the applicant cannot have won a World Champion or Reserve World Champion title (excluding walk-trot and leadline) in any recognized equine association, including but not limited to APHA, AQHA, ApHC, IBHA, PHBA, PtHA, AHA, AMHA and ABRA. - g.
+Youth who have received remuneration for training horses or soliciting for training will not be eligible for a Novice Youth Card. - Year Long Eligibility.
 If an individual is considered a Novice upon application they will be considered a Novice for that calendar year regardless of points and/or money earned. - B. Ownership Requirements.
 Same as Youth.
 See Rule YP-015.